L-HT/DynamicOrienteeringAlgorithms/additionalFiles/evaluationResults/README.md

-These folders contain the AUC values from the experiments.
+These folders contain the AUC values from the experiments as well as the data used for plotting the progress curves from which the AUC values are calculated.
 They are structured as follows:

 1. improvementHeuristics: results of the experiments with improvement heuristics VNS_DOP, GSR', EA'
   - "bitVector" corresponds to the results with respect to the time measure "subset" (SS)